 Our traffic systems support pilots and effectively enhance traffic awareness.
 Intuitive warning features provide reliable data for making well founded split-second decisions in hazardous traffic situations.

 AIR Traffic marks the heart of the traffic avoidance installation.
-Its flexible interface concept allows for direct connection to many compatible indicators, third party navigation systems (including IFR certified panelmount systems such as GARMIN GTN®), or even Apps.
+Its flexible interface concept allows for a direct connection to many compatible indicators, third party navigation systems (including IFR certified panel-mount systems such as GARMIN GTN®), or even Apps.

+AIR Traffic processes and displays a large fraction of surrounding aircraft and drones, normally more than 80% of the manned traffic on weekend days in central Europe below FL100.
+It shows and is recognized by over 36,000 FLARM® users worldwide.
 AIR Traffic transmits and receives FLARM® data.
-This means it is shows and is recognized by over 35,000 FLARM® users worldwide.
-In addition to FLARM® signals, it receives ADS-B and Mode-S traffic data (It is only capable of computing the horizontal and vertical range of Mode-S traffic.
+Additionally, AIR Traffic receives ADS-B and Mode-S traffic data (It is only capable of computing the horizontal and vertical range of Mode-S traffic.
 The direction of Mode-S targets is not detected).

-AIR Traffic integrates quickly into exisiting avionics ecosystems.
+AIR Traffic integrates quickly into existing avionics ecosystems.
 Minor Change Approvals and EASA Standard Changes are available for many aircraft types simplifying the legal part of the installation process.

-AIR Traffic Display is our newly designed premium display solution for traffic data.
-It features robust hardware, a sunlight readable display and advanced functionality reducing flight crew workload and increasing traffic awareness.
+AIR Traffic Displays are our newly designed premium display solutions for traffic data.
+They feature robust hardware, different sizes, and advanced functionality that helps reducing flight crew workload and increases traffic awareness.

-AIR Traffic Display, or ATD-57 in short, is our new traffic indicator based on all of our experience designing traffic systems and extensive university research.
-Its stunning color screen is perfectly readable in bright sunlight.
-Yet it draws very little power.
+AIR Traffic Displays, or ATD in short, come in three form factors and are based on all of our experience in designing traffic systems plus extensive university research.
+Their stunning color screens are perfectly readable in bright sunlight.
+Yet they draw very little power.

-AIR Traffic Display is compatible with all FLARM® systems, many ADS-B-IN devices, and works with systems that use the GARMIN® TIS protocol.
-AIR Traffic Display can directly replace old FLARM®-Displays.
-It is covered by Minor Change Approvals for FLARM®-Comaptible Systems as well as EASA Standard Changes.
-It, therefore, can be installed into a broad range of aircraft without re-certification.
+AIR Traffic Displays are compatible with all FLARM® systems and many other traffic systems.
+AIR Traffic Displays can directly replace old FLARM®-Displays.
+They are covered by Minor Change Approvals for FLARM®-Comaptible Systems as well as EASA Standard Changes (CS-STAN).
+They, therefore, can be installed into a broad range of aircraft without re-certification.